AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

     - These files are responsible for configuring and interacting with the hardware.

-    - They are known as Board Support Package |mdash| commonly refer as *BSP*.
+    - They are known as a Board Support Package |mdash| commonly referred to by their abbrevation *BSP*.

 #.
 Code that is target-independent.